rishav1606/CS636_Roadrunner/CS636-README.md

     sor
     sparsematmult

-It should be possible to resolve the issue with batik:
+It should be possible to resolve the issue with `batik` by switching to Oracle JDK instead of OpenJDK:

     https://stackoverflow.com/questions/1906673/import-com-sun-image-codec-jpeg